Evidence gathering for employees’ work disputes and legal cases

 Rated 4.8 Stars in Over 1,000 Reviews

-We discuss the methods used to gather evidence and thereafter to present that evidence to an employer in a manner that is clear, concise and supportive of your case.
+We discuss the methods used to gather evidence and to present that evidence to an employer in a manner that is clear, concise and supportive of your case.

 Using evidence in your settlement agreement negotiation